TheM1ddleM1n/LinuxChromeOS/read this/read this.md

 sudo apt update
 sudo apt upgrade

+also do apt list --upgradable - (to update further)

 This will ensure your Linux installation is up-to-date with the latest security patches and software updates.

 then there you go! you are all ready to use linux!